anarchivist/gumshoe/README.md

 Dependencies
 ============

-In addition to Ruby and Rails, you'll need to install fiwalk.
+In addition to Ruby, rubygems, and Rails, you'll need to install fiwalk.
 If you're on a Mac and use [Homebrew](http://github.com/mxcl/homebrew), you can install it using `brew install fiwalk`.

 Getting Started
 ===============

 To get started, you'll need to to get a git clone of the codebase:

-	$ git clone git://github.com/anarchivist/gumshoe.git`
+	$ git clone git://github.com/anarchivist/gumshoe.git

 Then pull in the Solr/Jetty bundle: